Phoebe specialises in securities and commercial law and funds management.

 Phoebe joined Chapman Tripp in October 2013 after returning to New Zealand from two years at Linklaters in Shanghai.
 Prior to this, she worked at another leading New Zealand law firm.

-- the Financial Markets Conduct Act 2013 and associated regulations and guidance, including advice to bank and fund manager clients on reliance on new exclusions available from 1 April 2014; the new licensing regime for market services providers; and planning and structuring clients’ FMCA transition projects
+- on a wide range of matters relating to the Financial Markets Conduct Act 2013 and associated regulations and guidance, including advice to bank, fund manager, financial services and corporate clients on planning, structuring and executing FMCA transition projects, and the licensing regime for market services providers

-- the offer of overseas financial products to New Zealand wholesale and retail investors
+- on the offer of overseas financial products to New Zealand wholesale and retail investors, and

-- applications to, and negotiations with, regulators, including the Financial Markets Authority, the Reserve Bank of New Zealand and the Ministry of Business, Innovation and Employment in relation to exemptions and lobbying for law changes to facilitate the launch of new financial products for clients, and
+- banks and fund managers on applications to, and negotiations with, regulators, including the Financial Markets Authority, the Reserve Bank of New Zealand and the Ministry of Business, Innovation and Employment in relation to exemptions and lobbying for law changes to facilitate the launch of new financial products for clients.